casdoor/casdoor-website/docs/integration/lua/apisix.md

 }'
 ```

-Now, visit `http://APISIX_HOSTNAME/get`, and the browser will redirect you to the Casdoor login page.
-After successfully logging in, you will see that a request has been sent to httpbin.org as shown in the screenshot below.
+Visit `http://APISIX_HOSTNAME/get`; the browser redirects to the Casdoor login page.
+After login, the request is forwarded to httpbin.org as in the screenshot.
 ![APISIX_Result](/img/integration/lua/apisix/apisix_result.png)